 The hike alone feels like you’re on the way to heaven.
 You’ll be surrounded by green, pristine peaks, snow-capped peaks, and turquoise lakes.
 With the crisp mountain air, the perfect breeze, and breathtaking scenery, you’ll feel like you’re in a whole other world.

-While I recommend you hike to the Schilthorn Peak, it’s quite challenging for beginners.
-If you’re not able to handle the altitude and long distance, you can ride a gondola to head back.
+While I recommend you hike to Schilthorn Peak, it’s quite challenging for beginners.
+If you’re not able to handle the altitude and long-distance, you can ride a gondola to head back.

 2. Flysch Route in Spain

 This is an excellent hike for geological fanatics, located in the Basque region of Spain.
 The Flysch route showcases a host of unique and natural rock formations that were created from the wonders of climate change and mother nature.
 Some of these rock formations have been dated back to over 50 million years!